K-12 Cyber Security – Survey Reveals IT Leader Perceptions

 In short, is your district prepared to handle the rising number of cyber-attacks on K-12 school districts across the country?

-Many districts are not, according to a new survey conducted by Frontline Education.
+Many districts are not, according to a survey conducted by Frontline Education.
 Over a quarter of K-12 IT leaders say their current security and privacy posture is only “basic awareness” or even “lacking.”

 And less than 1 in 5 say they have a “mature” security and privacy posture.